TheRaytracers/freecad-povray-render/doc/user.md

 For more information please visit the [POVray wiki](http://wiki.povray.org/content/HowTo:Use_radiosity).

 ## Supported Objects
+The macro simulates objects which aren't supported already with a mesh.
+The meshes are in an extra file with the name `name_meshes.inc`.

 ### Part Workbench
 - [x] Cube
 - [x] Cylinder